5 Best Hiit Shoes in 2023

 Yes, you can do your HIIT workout in a running shoe, However, depending on the type of HIIT training you’re doing, it may not be a good idea.
 If you’re doing a high-intensity sprint workout, either on a treadmill or a running track, running shoes are the obvious choice.
 However, wearing running shoes for a HIIT session that involves lateral movement will not provide the agility and responsiveness that you need.

 Running shoes may also provide too much cushioning so that you don’t get the stability that you need during your HIIT workout.
-Running shoes may also have a heel-to-toe drop that is too high for optimum foot stability and center of gravity.
+Running shoes may also have a heel-to-toe drop that is too high for optimum foot stability and centre of gravity.

 Cushioning on a running shoe